aditidey-gif/Netflix-Content-Acquisition-Trends/README.md

 📌 Content Mix Strategy:
 While both types grew, the chart highlights Netflix’s stronger emphasis on movies for expanding its library, with TV shows playing a secondary but significant role.

+📁 **Project Files**

+This repository contains the following key files:

+netflix_raw.csv: This is the original raw dataset obtained from Kaggle.
+It contains the unprocessed data for Netflix titles.

+Netflix Dashboard.xlsx: This Excel file is the core analytical output of this project, providing a comprehensive dashboard and the underlying processed data.
+It is meticulously organized and contains:

+Cleaned Dataset: This sheet serves as the foundation of the analysis, holding the pre-processed and refined Netflix content data.
+It ensures the accuracy and reliability of all subsequent analyses, derived from the netflix_raw.csv file after cleaning and transformation.

+Core Pivot Tables: These tables form the analytical backbone, summarizing and consolidating the cleaned data into actionable metrics.
+Each pivot table is specifically designed to feed into the various visualizations on the dashboard.

+The Interactive Dashboard: This central component dynamically presents key performance indicators and trends through engaging charts and graphs, allowing for intuitive exploration of Netflix's content acquisition strategy.

+Supporting Data Table: An additional sheet provides a detailed tabular view of specific data related to the dashboard, offering granular insights that complement the high-level visualizations.